salix80/esp_c3-oled/README.md

 # esp_c3-oled
-Displaydriver for ESP32-C3 with integrated 0.42" Oled-Display.
+Displaydriver for ESP32-C3 with integrated 0.42" Oled-Display for Microphyton.